hummingbirdcreative/project1_cleanbeauty/README.md

 # CLEAN BEAUTY
-*A site that makes it easy to find clean beauty products*
+*A simple web application that displays clean beauty products using a makeup API*

 # Technologies Used
 * HTML5